CraigGabel/LoL/README.md

 Maybe not super useful for other people, but it's been helpful for me.

+Execute program.jar to run code.

+myChamps.json is where user data is saved.
+It is currently populated with my preferences.
+You can clear/modify the file with a text editor if you want to start fresh.

-You will need to install JavaFX to run this code.
+You will need to install JavaFX to modify this code.

 to install JavaFX in Eclipse: